Navigating permanent underdetermination in dark energy and inflationary cosmology: State of play in modern cosmology

 While many models of inflation do map onto distinct regions of the ($r$, $n_s$) parameter space (see \cite[Fig.~8]{Planck:2018jri} for the inflationary `zoo plot' of models) and there was initially the general expectation that inflation should produce an observable $r$ \cite{Boyle:2005ug, Tegmark:2004qd}, as the upper bound on $r$ has been pushed lower and as theorists have further explored the inflationary landscape, these initial expectations have proved to be too naïve.

-To list a few examples, \textcite{Kallosh:2018zsi} demonstrated how one can cover the entire viable region of ($r$, $n_s$) plane with `$\alpha$-attractor' and `KKLT' models. \textcite{Stein:2022cpk, Wolf:2024lbf} showed that, within `hilltop' models, higher order terms in the potential, which were often neglected in computing their predictions, in fact can have a significant effect on the end of inflation and can reduce predictions for $r$ arbitrarily while still remaining within the viable $n_s$ region. \textcite{Sousa:2023unz} used machine learning techniques to identify inflationary potentials and found several largely unexplored functional forms with predictions below observational thresholds in the ($r$, $n_s$) plane.
-All of these constructions can be understood within the simplest version of the single-field inflationary paradigm and so do not generate any egregious added complexity or \textit{ad hocness} in order to produce such predictions.
+To list just a few examples, \textcite{Kallosh:2018zsi} demonstrated how one can cover the entire viable region of ($r$, $n_s$) plane with `$\alpha$-attractor' and `KKLT' models. \textcite{Stein:2022cpk, Wolf:2024lbf} showed that, within `hilltop' models, higher order terms in the potential, which were often neglected in computing their predictions, in fact can have a significant effect on the end of inflation and can reduce predictions for $r$ arbitrarily while still remaining within the viable $n_s$ region. \textcite{Sousa:2023unz} used machine learning techniques to identify inflationary potentials and found several largely unexplored functional forms with predictions below observational thresholds in the ($r$, $n_s$) plane.
+All of these constructions can be understood within the simplest version of the inflationary paradigm and do not generate any egregious added complexity or \textit{ad hocness}.
 Yet, they are distinctly different microphysical accounts in terms of the fundamental interactions which they take to underlie inflation.
-Furthermore, the constructs mentioned here all have the ability to push ($r$, $n_s$) many orders of magnitude below projected experimental sensitivities for next generation CMB probes \cite{CMB-S4:2016ple}.
+Furthermore, the constructs mentioned here all have the ability to push ($r$, $n_s$) many orders of magnitude below projected experimental sensitivities for next generation CMB probes \parencite{CMB-S4:2016ple} in addition to covering much, if not all, of the remaining viable parameter space.